 The examiner preparing the application for issue completes the Issue Classification sheet.

 Examiners must review the data regarding prior U.S. applications to make sure that the information is correct when preparing the application for issue.
-If any claim to domestic priority under 35 U.S.C.
-119(e), 120, 121, or 365(c) is added, deleted, and/or modified during prosecution of the application and such addition, deletion, and/or modification has been approved, the examiner must make sure that the information in the PALM database is current and up to date.
-If the PALM system has not been updated, the application must be forwarded to the Technology Center (TC) Legal Instrument Examiner, with an explanation of the correction to be made .
+If any claim to domestic benefit under 35 U.S.C.
+119(e), 120, 121, 365(c), or 386(c) is added, deleted, and/or modified during prosecution of the application and such addition, deletion, and/or modification has been approved, the examiner must make sure that the information in the PALM database is current and up to date.
+If the PALM system has not been updated, the application must be forwarded to the Technology Center (TC) Legal Instrument Examiner, with an explanation of the correction to be made.
 Examiners should also review the data regarding prior provisional and foreign applications for accuracy.

 See MPEP § 1302.13 for name of examiner.

 Examiners, when preparing an application for issue, are to record the number of the claim selected for printing in the Official Gazette in the box labeled “PRINT CLAIM” on the Issue Classification Sheet.